Playa de la Arnia, a busy Atlantic beach scene in Cantabria province, North Spain beaches.

 There are well-established beach resorts with excellent facilities to be found on the Costa Vasca (the north east Basque Country – Guipúzcoa and Vizcaya provinces).
 Examples: Costa de Cantabria (central Atlantic coast), Costa Verde (Asturias, centre/east) coasts, with more less-spoilt beaches lurking further west in the Galicia regions of Rias Altas, Rias Baixas.
 And don’t forget Costa da Morte (coast of death – something tells me it wasn’t a PR person who coined that name).

-Not such good things
+Not such good things about North Spain Beaches

 • sea water temperatures range from cool to very cold.